 The process involves two components: 1) an annual submission of budgeted grants by state agencies to the legislature for approval during legislative session 2) an ongoing submission process to the state grant's website for approval before the grants funds are actually received and spent.

 - During the fall, agencies report all grants they expect to receive for the following fiscal year to GOPB.

 - A report is compiled by GOPB that shows the grants that were reported by agency.

 - That report goes to the legislature for approval.
 Authority to receive and spend those grants is given during session.

-- After the session ends and during interim, agencies are required to submit ALL grants to a centralized approval system through GOMB.
+- After the session ends and during interim, agencies are required to submit ALL grants to a centralized approval system through GOPB.
 Grants must be entered into the system when the agency applies for them or before funding is received.

 - Grants reported to the system are either approved by GOPB, sent to the Executive Appropriations Committee (EAC) or marked as having already received approval.